Peugeot D3 and D4

 Power was also increased late in 1950 when the engine from the (by now no longer produced) Peugeot 202 was replaced by the 1,290 cc engine of the recently introduced Peugeot 203.
 The D3 was redesignated as the D3A.
-Already the engine change enabled Peugeot to advertise the van’s power output as 32 hp, and during the next few years the vehicle benefited from further enhancements as the engine was developed both for the van and for what was at the time the company’s only passenger car.
-Power was increased to 40 hp in 1952, marked by the renaming of the van as the D3B.
-In February 1953, for drivers who did not like to work alone, a passenger seat was fitted.
+Already the engine change enabled Peugeot to advertise the van's power output as 32 hp, and during the next few years the vehicle benefited from further enhancements as the engine was developed both for the van and for what was at the time the company's only passenger car.
+Power was increased to 40 hp in 1952, with the van renamed as the D3B.
+In February 1953 a passenger seat was fitted.

-In 1955 Peugeot added a second model to their passenger car range, and the van acquired the 1,468 cc engine of the newly launched Peugeot 403 which even in the detuned state used for the commercial vehicle application provided 45 hp of power.
+In 1955 Peugeot added a second model to their passenger car range, and the van acquired the 1,468 cc engine of the newly launched Peugeot 403, which even in the detuned state used for the commercial vehicle application provided 45 hp of power.
 Thus enhanced, in August 1955 the Peugeot D3 was replaced by the Peugeot D4.
-The new van was virtually indistinguishable from the old one from the outside, unless the customer had paid extra for the side-door which could now be specified for the load area.
-Also new on the D4 were two “baguette-style” over-riders on the front bumper which enabled keen eyed observers to differentiate the two versions (until 1960, when the over-riders disappeared).
+The new van was visually almost indistinguishable from the previous model except for "baguette-style" over-riders on the front bumper (discontinued in 1960), unless a new optional side-door for the load area had been fitted.

-In October 1959 the D4 (like the 403) became available with a diesel engine, which was a major innovation at the time.
+In October 1959 the D4 (like the 403) became available with a diesel engine, a major innovation.
 In 1960 the power from the petrol engine was increased to 55 hp and the van was redesignated D4B.
 1960 also saw a rearrangement of the exterior lights with the fitting of flashing direction indicators front and back.
-Further changes during the final five years were minor in nature, one of the more noteworthy being a small reduction, in 1963, of the number of bars on the front grill.
+Further changes during the final five years were minor, one of the more noticeable ones being a small reduction, in 1963, of the number of bars on the front grille.

-A range of body types existed including those of a basic panel van, a minibus, and ambulance and horse-box.
+There was a range of body types, including those of a basic panel van, minibus, ambulance, and horse-box.
 A relatively popular horse-box conversion was undertaken by the Théault business at Avranches.
-Customers for the little minibus version included various French police forces and the French post office which used the vans for transporting postmen.
+Customers for the little minibus version included various French police forces and the French post office, which used the vans for transporting postmen.